 Oral powder should be measured only with the supplied dosing scoop: 1 level scoop = 1 g powder = 40 mg TDF.

 Mix oral powder in 2 to 4 ounces of soft food that does not require chewing (e.g., applesauce, yogurt).
 Administer immediately after mixing to avoid the bitter taste.

 Do not try to mix the oral powder with liquid: the powder may float on the top even after vigorous stirring.

-Measure serum creatinine and urine dipstick for protein and glucose before starting a tenofovir-containing regimen and monitor serum creatinine and urine dipstick for protein and glucose at intervals during continued therapy.
+Measure serum creatinine and urine dipstick for protein and glucose before starting a TDF-containing regimen and monitor serum creatinine and urine dipstick for protein and glucose at intervals (see Table 13i) during continued therapy.
 Measure serum phosphate if clinical suspicion of hypophosphatemia.

-Screen patients for hepatitis B virus (HBV) infection before use of tenofovir.
-Severe acute exacerbation of HBV infection can occur when tenofovir is discontinued; therefore, monitor hepatic function for several months after therapy with tenofovir is stopped.
+Screen patients for hepatitis B virus (HBV) infection before use of TDF.
+Severe acute exacerbation of HBV infection can occur when TDF is discontinued; therefore, monitor hepatic function for several months after therapy with TDF is stopped.

 If using Stribild, please see the elvitegravir section of the drug appendix for additional information.